10 Black Friday Marketing Tips for Instagram

 Tip #4: Schedule Your Instagram Posts More Frequently Than Usual

-As such, you’ll want to schedule, post, and engage more often than usual over this period so you can really maximize on the event and reach out to as many followers and potential customers as possible.
+As such, you’ll want to schedule, post, and engage more often than usual so you can really maximize on the event and reach out to as many followers and potential customers as possible.

 If you’re phasing-in your Black Friday or Cyber Monday deals and posts, make sure you have a great content schedule ready to serve your audience.